Mueller-Patrick/DHBW-Service-App/README.md

 # DHBW-Service-App

 ## Introduction
-This is a project by two students of the Cooperative State University in Karlsruhe (DHBW Karlsruhe).
+This is a project by three students of the Cooperative State University in Karlsruhe (DHBW Karlsruhe).
 The goal is to develop a native iOS app providing easy and straightforward access to services like RaPla, Dualis and the canteen plan.

 <b>Disclaimer:</b> This project is not affiliated with the DHBW Karlsruhe